bowman2001/perplexdoc/content/doc/enhancing/image/processing/index.md

 When we publish our site with the help of a service provider we need to make sure caching works. (&rightarrow; [Publish](/doc/intro/workflow/publish))
 {{< /mnote >}}

+## Format & Quality

+All raster images are transformed into source sets with the WEBP format because images are smaller than for all its predecessors like JPEP & PNG.
+The initial qualitiy is by default 85 and gets gradually reduced for higher resolutions.

 ## Interpolation

 In case we can’t provide a large enough version of an image, Perplex applies an [excellent interpolation filter][filter] to enlarge its size smoothly without visible ringing artifacts.
 Those interpolated images may look blurry nonetheless, there is no way to get the missing information back.
 A high resolution of the original is always preferable.